ocadaruma/scalikejdbc-bigquery/README.md

   .build()
   .getService

-val datasetId = DatasetId.of("your-gcp-project-id", "your-dataset")
+val dataset = DatasetId.of("your-gcp-project-id", "your-dataset")

 // build query by QueryDSL then execute val executor = new QueryExecutor(bigQuery, QueryConfig())